NayeemHubli/MERN-Ecom/README.md

-# MERN Ecommerce Developed With referance to Git Profile :https://github.com/mohamedsamara/mern-ecommerce.git
+# MERN Ecommerce Developed
 ## Description

-An ecommerce store built with MERN stack, and utilizes third party API's.
-This ecommerce store enable three main different flows or implementations:
+An ecommerce store built with MERN stack, and utilizes third-party APIs.
+This e-commerce store enables three main different flows or implementations:

-1. Buyers browse the store categories, products and brands
+1. Buyers browse the store categories, products, and brands
 2. Sellers or Merchants manage their own brand component
-3. Admins manage and control the entire store components
+3. Admins manage and control the entire store's components

 Some basic Git commands are: